 The fight against food loss and waste (FLW) calls for a systems approach to change that combines policy and practice.

-The strategy uses the waste hierarchy and circular economy principles to prioritize action throughout the value chain.
-Attention is paid to points of production, processing and distribution, where food loss and waste is highest, taking into consideration the challenges of Canada’s vast geography and sparse population centres.
-The strategy also recognizes the important links between food loss and climate change.
+Attention is paid to points of production, processing and distribution, where FLW is highest.
+The Strategy considers the challenges of Canada’s vast geography and sparse population centres, and the links between FLW and climate change.